AlecJ/ava2/readme.md

 ##

--   opening combat combat_opening_fire

--   double check ocean retreat (should be done)
--   air retreat?

--   if amphibious assault and ocean loses, destroy units that would retreat to boats, evaluate removing battle
--   If a transport unit is lost during amphibious ocean battle, the units unloaded should have been removed.

-##

 -   fighters and bombers can "launch" instead of unload
 -   if they don't launch, they lose movement equal to the ship's movement
 -   fighter and bombers automatically land on aircraft carriers they are in the same territory as